microsoft/pai/manual/cluster-user/quick-start.md

     <img src="/manual/cluster-user/imgs/hello-world-command.png" width="90%" height="90%" alt="hello_world2" />

 4. Specify the resources you need.
 By default only GPU number could be set.
 Toggle the `custom` button if you need to customize CPU number and memory.
-Here we use the default setting which utilizes 1 GPU, 4 CPU vCores, and 8192 MB memory.
+Here we use a customized setting: 1 GPU, 1 CPU, and 6500 MB memory.

 5. Specify the docker image.
 You can either use the listed docker images or take advantage of your own one.
-Here we use `openpai/standard:python_3.6-tensorflow_1.15.0-gpu`, which is one of the OpenPAI pre-built images.
+Here we select `TensorFlow 1.15.0 + Python 3.6 with GPU, CUDA 10.0`, which is a pre-built image.
 We will introduce more about docker images in [Work with Docker Images](/manual/cluster-user/work-with-docker-images.md).

    <img src="/manual/cluster-user/imgs/hello-world-resource-and-dockers.png" width="60%" height="60%" alt="hello_world3" />

-6. Click **Submit** to kick off your first OpenPAI job!
+6. Click **Submit** to submit the job.

 ## Learn the Hello World Job

-The Hello World job is set to download the CIFAR-10 dataset and train a simple model with 1,000 steps.
 Here are some detailed explanations about configs on the submission page:

 - **Job name** is the name of current job.
 It must be unique in each user account.
 A meaningful name helps manage jobs well.